Magister equitum: Origin

-Whether in spite of or because of the rumors circulating about the consuls, the consul Titus Lartius Flavus was nominated the first dictator, and Spurius Cassius Vecellinus the first magister equitum.
+The consul Titus Lartius Flavus was nominated the first dictator, and Spurius Cassius Vecellinus the first magister equitum.
 (Note: Livy reports an alternate tradition, according to which Manius Valerius Maximus was the first dictator; he calls Manius the son of Marcus and grandson of Volesus Valerius, although Livy was probably referring to the brother of Marcus, who in fact was appointed dictator in 494 BC.
 Livy rejects the tradition that Manius was the first dictator in 501, in part because the law establishing the position specified that it should be filled only by men of consular rank (although this does not seem to have been an impediment to his nomination in 494), and in part because Marcus Valerius, who had defeated the Sabines in his consulship, four years earlier, and been awarded a triumph, would have been preferred over the as-yet undistinguished Manius.)
-Alarmed by this development, the Sabines sent envoys to Rome to negotiate peace, while the Latins were not yet ready for war, and thus the dictator and magister equitum were able to lay down their office without taking the field.
+Alarmed by this development, the Sabines sent envoys to Rome to negotiate peace.
+The Latins were not yet ready for war, and thus the dictator and magister equitum were able to lay down their office without taking the field.